 Skip to main content

-How to Run a High-Performing Email Marketing Campaign for Your Loyalty Programme
+How to Run a High-Performing Email Marketing Campaign for Your Loyalty Program

 Loyalty Programs

-How to Run a High-Performing Email Marketing Campaign for Your Loyalty Programme
+How to Run a High-Performing Email Marketing Campaign for Your Loyalty Program

-Why Email Remains Central to Loyalty Programme Communications
+Why Email Remains Central to Loyalty Program Communications

 Social media algorithms change.
 Paid media costs rise.
 But email, done well, still delivers.
-According to the Data & Marketing Association, email generates an average return of £42 for every £1 spent, making it one of the strongest-performing channels in any marketing mix.
-For loyalty programmes, the case is even stronger because the audience is already opted in and already has a relationship with the brand.
+According to the Data & Marketing Association's ongoing research into email returns, email generates an average return of around £41 for every £1 spent, rising past £44 for large businesses once scale efficiencies are factored in.
+For loyalty programs, the case is stronger still, because the audience is already opted in and already has a relationship with the brand.

 The real value of email in a loyalty context is precision.
 You know who your members are.
 You have data on their purchase frequency, preferred product categories, reward redemption history, and tenure.
-That data makes it possible to send messages that feel personally relevant: not just "Dear [First Name]" personalisation, but communications timed to meaningful moments like a reward reaching expiry, a milestone about to be hit, or an anniversary of the member joining.
+That data makes it possible to send messages that feel personally relevant.
+This goes beyond "Dear [First Name]" personalisation, to communications timed around meaningful moments: a reward reaching expiry, a milestone about to be hit, an anniversary of the member joining.

-Loyalty email also reinforces programme visibility.
+Loyalty email also reinforces program visibility.
 Members who do not regularly log in or check their balance need a prompt, and a well-timed email is far more effective than hoping they remember to engage.
-Keeping the programme front of mind is not just a communications task.
+Keeping the program front of mind is not just a communications task.
 It directly affects engagement rates and long-term retention.
 Every loyalty email campaign best practice starts here: stay visible, stay relevant.

 Segment Your Audience Before You Send Anything